There are parts of this story that may be disturbing but not graphic. It is about how a medical team worked together to care for disaster victims.

 These central lines and their monitors were necessary to allow for large quantities of fluids and blood to be given to compensate for fluid/blood loss from the burns and to monitor body fluid levels to prevent dropping blood pressures, dehydration, kidney failure, shock and other disease processes after severe burns.

 Blood could also be drawn from these life lines, saving the patients from multiple needle sticks for laboratory work.
-Especially when there might not be many sites for blood draws or regular IV fluid to be administered.
+Especially when there might not be many sites available for blood draws or regular IV fluid to be administered.

 Another doctor was inserting an arterial line in each patient’s wrist or groin for arterial blood gases to assess each patient’s requirements for respirator settings.
 The blood gases could change quickly with any of these patients.
 Arterial lines also allowed constant monitoring of the patient’s arterial blood pressures.
 Alarms could be set to notify us of any drops in blood pressure or pulse.